TheFatCat2305/enterprise-sales-customer-analytics/README.md

 ---

 ## 📈 Key Business Insights
-- Top 20% of customers contribute 61% of total revenue
+-	Top 20% of customers generate 61% of total revenue, driven primarily by Champions, Loyal, and Potential Loyalist segments.
-- 49% of customers generate 80.61% of revenue
+-	49% of customers contribute 80.61% of revenue, concentrated in Champions, Loyal, and At Risk segments, indicating strong revenue dependency on a limited customer base.
-- At risk customers contribute over 21% of revenue
+-	At Risk customers alone contribute over 21% of total revenue, highlighting the need for immediate retention actions to prevent revenue loss.
+-	Potential Loyalist customers represent a large customer base but contribute only 1.68% of revenue, supporting a selective, low-cost engagement strategy rather than aggressive investment.
+-	Cross-sell adoption remains moderate, with an average of 3.35 items per order and 46.82% of orders containing multiple products, indicating clear headroom for growth.
-- 46.82% of orders present cross-sell opportunities
+-	46.82% of orders present valid cross-sell opportunities, yet only a subset converts, resulting in an estimated unrealised revenue opportunity of $166.70K.
-- Estimated unrealised cross-sell revenue: $166.70K

 ---